postersw/AndersonIsland/ReadMe.txt

 	 and vice versa.
 Otherwise the phone gives a message: "install failed"

 DEBUG CHECKOUT:
-	0. Update config.xml for version.
+	0. Update config.xml for version and versionCode.
+Note for some reason I set the versionCode = 220 and googleplay shows it as 2208.
 	1. Check each screen.
 	2. Check each button.
 	3. Check each menu item.